 “Do you know what the first bootleg was ?”
-Burkhard asked, rather abruptly.
+Burkhardt asked, rather abruptly.

 “Yeah, it’s Dylan, ‘Great White Hope’, I think.”

-Richard didn’t, so Burkhard changed The Beach Boys for the new disc and waited for the first notes, so as to adjust the volume.
+Richard didn’t, so Burkhardt changed The Beach Boys for the new disc and waited for the first notes, so as to adjust the volume.

-They sat in silence, just listening to the extraordinary, heavenly singing.
-Burkhard spoke, but no longer to Richard, his remarks were addressed to an unseen audience.
+They sat in silence, just listening to the extraordinary heavenly singing.
+Burkhardt spoke, but no longer to Richard, his remarks were addressed to an unseen audience.

 “I like to think that the arrow continues, that other bands can get a little of that creativeness and inspiration and, who knows, maybe again, we will have a Golden Age of classic after classic, after classic.”

-After the piece had finished, Burkhard caught up on paperwork, and Richard played Pet Sounds and John Wesley Hardin.
+After the piece had finished, Burkhardt caught up on paperwork, and Richard played Pet Sounds and John Wesley Hardin.

 When they returned to the flat, Chris had only just woken up and was feeling hideous.
 He refused a coffee, made a very embarrassed ‘thank you’ and left with Richard, who agreed to re-visit the store in the near future.
 He kept putting it off and when he finally did go back, it was gone, a Head Shop taking it’s place, a store selling Oriental merchandise and marijuana paraphernalia.